Help us improve your experience.

 Purpose

-Verify that the packet capture is configured on the device.
+Verify that the firewall filter for packet capture is configured on the device.

 Action

-From configuration mode, enter the run show forwarding-options command.
-Verify that the output shows the intended file configuration for capturing packets.
+From configuration mode, enter the run show forwarding-options and run show firewall filter dest-all commands.
+Verify that the output shows the intended file configuration for capturing packets sent to the destination address.

 Verifying Captured Packets